jerstew/webdev-jokes/README.md

 # webdev-jokes
-A small but growing collection of web development jokes by [@jerstew](http://jerstew.com).
+A small but growing collection of web development jokes.

 **Open to contributions!** Simply submit a pull request.